Note: The bootstrap command is deprecated for Singularity Version 2.4. You should use build instead.

 USAGE: singularity [...] bootstrap <container path> <definition file>

-The <container path> is the path to the Singularity image file, and the <definition file> is the location of the definition file (the recipe) we will use to create this container.
+is the location of the definition file (the recipe) we will use to create this container.
 The process of building a container should always be done by root so that the correct file ownership and permissions are maintained.
 Also, so installation programs check to ensure they are the root user before proceeding.
 The bootstrap process may take anywhere from one minute to one hour depending on what needs to be done and how fast your network connection is.

 Let’s continue with our quick start example.
-Here is your spec file, Singularity,
+Here is your spec file, Singularity

 Bootstrap:docker